jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 Kubernetes and Cilium Enterprise are pre-installed on the Rome VM.

-1. CD into the lab_4/cilium directory and check out the contents
+1. SSH into the Rome VM and cd into the lab_4/cilium directory and check out the contents
 ```
+ssh cisco@198.18.128.101
 cd ~/SRv6_dCloud_lab/lab_4/cilium/
 ```